After becoming impatient at the GYN, so I went out and listened at her door

 After finding out that it was me

-After being told words like hermaphrodite and transsexual
+After being told words like hermaphrodite, intersex, transsexual

 After being told I might be male; and wondering if I was male.
 And gay.